Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 !!! info "Module Duration"
     90 minutes

+## Objective

+In this module, we will accomplish four objectives:

+1. Learn how to interface with external systems.
-In this module we are going to extend the backend background processor service  (`ACA-Processor Backend`) to interface with an external system which is outside our Tasks Tracker microservice application.
+1. Extend the backend background processor service (`ACA-Processor Backend`) to interface with an external system.
+1. Use Azure Key Vault via a Dapr Secret Store Component to externalize secrets.
+1. Deploy updated revisions for Backend Background Processor App.

+## Module Sections

+--8<-- "snippets/restore-variables.md"

+### 1. Interfacing with an External System

-To achieve this in a simple way we will utilize [Dapr Input and Output Bindings](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/){target=_blank}.
+To achieve interfacing with an external system in a simple way, we will utilize [Dapr Input and Output Bindings](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/){target=_blank}.

-The external system owns an Azure Storage Queue which the Tasks Tracker microservice application **reacts** to through an event handler (aka **Input Binding**) that receives and processes the message coming to the storage queue.
-Once the processing of the message completes and stores the task into Cosmos DB, the system will **trigger** an event (aka **Output binding**) that invokes the external service which in turn stores the content of the message into an Azure Blob Storage container.
-Here it is important to emphasize that both the Azure Storage Queue and the Azure Storage Blob belong to the external system.
+The external system owns an Azure Storage Queue which the Tasks Tracker microservice application **reacts** to through an event handler (aka **Input Binding**).
+This event handler receives and processes the message coming to the storage queue.
+Once the processing of the message completes and stores the task into Cosmos DB, the system will **trigger** an event (aka **Output binding**) that invokes the external service.
+This service, in turn, stores the content of the message into an Azure Blob Storage container.
+It is important to emphasize that both the Azure Storage Queue and the Azure Storage Blob belong to the *external* system.

 The rest of this module will implement the three scenarios mentioned below: